How poor website security can harm your business (and ways to fix it)

 So ask yourself this: can your business afford to lose 25% of organic traffic for an entire week, or more?
 We think not.

-Step 1: Verify your website in Google Search Console.
+To keep an eye out for issues, verify your website in Google Search Console.
 It’s free and useful, and if your site ever gets hacked, Google will notify you so you can take immediate action.
 Warnings about your site are displayed in the “Security Issues” panel in your account.

 Search Console can also email you alerts about your site if it finds that your site has been compromised in any way.
 Simply go to “Search Console Preferences” to enable email alerts.